The (Actual) Final Countdown Part 2

 I almost don’t consider this a song.
 It’s a narrative.
 A script, if you will.
 Lennon, McCartney, Starr, and Harrison guide each listener through exceptionally ordinary activities, catching the bus, oversleeping and waking up late for work, watching television.

 Therein lies the genius of the piece, because what’s the best way to make a song memorable.

 Easy.
 Make it relevant to everyone all at once.

 Truly outstanding songs talk to you.
 You don’t listen to them as such, they speak to you, and you listen.
 I think A Day in The Life is the epitome of that.
-The song will effect each listener differently.
-But eventually you’ll realise why its so resonant, so incredible.
+The song will affect each listener differently.
+But eventually, you’ll realise why it’s so resonant, so incredible.
 You’ll understand what it means to you, and you alone.

 But it isn’t my greatest album of All Time.